twallet/habitus/docs/LIFECYCLE.md

 **Important Rules:**

-- Only one `Upcoming` reminder exists per tracking at any time (for recurring trackings)
+- Only one `Upcoming` reminder exists per tracking at any time (for both recurring and one-time trackings)
-- For one-time trackings, multiple `Upcoming` reminders can exist (one per schedule time on the specified date)
 - `Upcoming` → `Pending` transition happens automatically when `scheduled_time` passes
 - When a reminder is completed or dismissed:
   - **For recurring trackings:** A new `Upcoming` reminder is automatically created
-  - **For one-time trackings:** No new reminder is created (one-time reminders don't recur)
+  - **For one-time trackings:** The next reminder is created if there are more schedule times on the same date.
+If it's the last reminder, the tracking is automatically archived.
 - Only `Pending` reminders can be snoozed (not `Answered` reminders)
 - The value field defaults to `"Dismissed"` when reminders are created